sarvjeetbhardwaj/Zillow-Data-Analysis-DataEngineering-Project/README.md

     12. Create a lambda function to transform the json data to csv and load the into another s3 bucket (Install pre-requisite layers before creating a lambda function)
     13. Create a DAG operator to check whether a csv file is present in S3 bucket or not:
          - S3KeySensor - To check whether csv file is in required S3 bucket or not.(first configure the aws_s3_conn on airflow UI)
+    14. Create a redshift cluster.In the redshift cluster create a table schema CREATE TABLE IF NOT EXISTS zillowdata( bathroom NUMERIC, bedroom NUMERIC, city VARCHAR(255), homeStatus VARCHAR(255), livingArea NUMERIC, price NUMERIC, rentZestimate NUMERIC, zipcode INT)
+    14. Create following DAG operator to transfer processed file from S3 bucket to redshift cluster.Make sure to update connection parameters on airflow UI .
+    15. Add appropriate permission for EC2 to access Redshift cluster.
+    16. Make changes to accept Inbound traffic rule in security group of Redshift
+    17. Execute the dags from Airflow UI .
+    18. Once all the dags are successfully executed , you are see all the data in redshift via select * from zillowdata;
+    19. This data in redshift can be used for analysis using PowerBI , Tableau, QuickSight etc.